 8. Create a Project Timeline and Goals:

 This is a way to make sure everyone is on the same page and is on track.
 They will need certain assets from you, so this also keeps you accountable for providing these assets to help them meet deadlines.
 Together, you can also discuss when you want to have a progress report on the overall project and when you want a report on the data.

 While you’re there, be aware of the general tone of the office.
 Are the employees crabby or happy?
 Unhappy employees tend to leave, and that could affect your project if they don’t have a replacement or if the new hire isn’t as skilled.

 Talk to multiple digital agencies, no two companies are ever alike.
 Each one has their own unique way of doing things and their own perspective, by talking to them and interacting with them, you can get a better idea of what you are looking for and honestly, what type of people you would rather work with.

 However, it’s essential to keep this in mind.
 When asking for a Proposal to see what the digital agency can do for you, be mindful of their time.
 Most agencies don’t mind drafting up a proposal, and many do it for free; however, some may charge a small fee.
 Also, don’t ask about what competitors are doing compared to what they are doing, what may work for a competitor may not work for them, so it’s hard to compare the outcome.

 If you’re not sure about what exactly you need for your digital marketing strategy, try to at least have a budget in mind.
-If they are worth working with, they will at least tell you if they can work around your budget or what they can do with that budget.
+If they are worth working with, they will tell you if they can work around your budget or what they can do with that budget.
 Depending on your budget, some may even say it’s not big enough to give you the best Return on Investment (ROI).
-If they are that transparent, thank them for being honest and ask them what they think a reasonable starting budget will be, they’ll at least give you their best advice, and in the long run, you found a good honest company.
+If they are that transparent, thank them for being honest and then ask them what they think a reasonable starting budget would be.
+They’ll likely give you their best advice, and in the long run, you found a good honest company.

 About Jubilant Digital Marketing